-Orthodontics is a dental specialty focused on the diagnosis, prevention, and treatment of dental and facial abnormalities, including crooked teeth and dysfunctional bites.
+Orthodontics is a dental specialty that focuses on the diagnosis, prevention, and treatment of dental and facial abnormalities, including crooked teeth and dysfunctional bites.

 Who is an orthodontist?

-An orthodontist is a dental specialist who has received two to three years of additional training and experience after graduating from a 4-year dental school.
-An orthodontist is able to create beautiful smiles, correct misaligned jaw position, and improve the overall health and function of your teeth.
+An orthodontist is a dental specialist who has received two to three years of additional training and experience after graduating from a four-year dental school.
+Dr. Wing is able to create beautiful smiles, correct misaligned jaw position, and improve the overall health and function of your teeth.